Logistics: Logistics activities

-Logistical activities can be divided into three main areas, namely order processing, inventory management, and freight transportation.
-Traditionally, order processing was a time-consuming activity that can take up to 70% of the order-cycle time.
-However, with the advent of new technologies such as bar code scanning, computers, and network connection, orders from customers can quickly reach the seller in no time and the availability of stocks can be checked in real-time.
+Logistical activities can be divided into three main areas: order processing, inventory management, and freight transportation.
+Modern freight transportation relies heavily on fleet management to improve efficiency and safety.
+Traditionally, order processing was a time-consuming activity, but with new technologies such as bar code scanning and computers, the availability of stocks can be checked in real time.
 The purpose of having an inventory is to reduce the overall logistical cost while improving service to customers.
-Having a stockpile of finished goods beforehand can reduce the frequency of transportation to and from the customers and cope with the randomness of customer demands.
-However, maintaining an inventory requires capital investment in finished goods and maintaining a warehouse.
-Storage and order picking occupies for most of the warehouse maintenance cost.
-Freight transportation forms the key part of logistics and allows access to wide markets as goods can be transported to hundred or thousands of kilometers away.
-Freight transportation accounts for two-thirds of logistical costs and has a major impact on customer service.
+Having a stockpile of finished goods beforehand can reduce the frequency of transportation and cope with the randomness of customer demands.
+However, maintaining an inventory requires capital investment and maintaining a warehouse.
+Freight transportation is a central part of logistics and allows access to broad markets.
 Transportation policies and warehouse management are closely intertwined.

-The rise of commercial transactions through the internet give rise to the need of "e-logistics".
-Compared to traditional logistics, e-logistics handle parcels that are valued at less than a hundred US dollars to customers scattered at various destinations around the world.
-In e-logistics, customers' demands come in waves, when compared to traditional logistics where the demand is consistent.
+The rise of e-commerce has led to the development of "e-logistics".
+Compared to traditional logistics, e-logistics handles parcels valued at less than a hundred US dollars to customers scattered at various destinations worldwide.
+In e-logistics, customers' demands come in waves when compared to traditional logistics, where the demand is consistent.

-Inbound logistics is one of the primary processes of logistics concentrating on purchasing and arranging the inbound movement of materials, parts, or unfinished inventory from suppliers to manufacturing or assembly plants, warehouses, or retail stores.
+Inbound logistics is one of the primary logistics processes concentrating on purchasing and arranging the inbound movement of materials, parts, or unfinished inventory from suppliers to manufacturing or assembly plants, warehouses, or retail stores.

-Outbound logistics is the process related to the storage and movement of the final product and the related information flows from the end of the production line to the end user.
+Outbound logistics is the process related to the storage and movement of the final product.
+The related information flows from the end of the production line to the end user.

 Given the services performed by logisticians, the main fields of logistics can be broken down as follows: